NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Referral-Payload.page.md

 ### Flag Resource
 The Flag resource is used to communicate prospective warnings of potential issues when providing care to the patient.
 The *Flag.subject* may be the *Patient* (e.g. Safeguarding concern) or the *Location* (e.g. location specific alerts).
 The population of the *Flag* is optional as not all subjects will have relevant issues.

-BaRS Requesters **should** populate *Flag* resources and **should** make adequate provision in their solution to support key flags in BaRS Application workflows.
-When populating this resource, Requesters **must** include both *flag.category* and *flag.code* values using the specific [BaRS CodeSystems](https://simplifier.net/nhsbookingandreferrals/~resources?category=CodeSystem&sortBy=DisplayName).
+The Sender **should** populate *Flag* resources and **should** make adequate provision in their solution to support key flags in BaRS Application workflows.
+When populating this resource, Senders **must** include both *flag.category* and *flag.code* values using the specific [BaRS CodeSystems](https://simplifier.net/nhsbookingandreferrals/~resources?category=CodeSystem&sortBy=DisplayName).

-When a BaRS Responder processes information in a Flag resource;
+When a the Receiver processes information in a Flag resource;

 * they **should** populate a flag in their system schema, if their solution supports that flag
 * they **must** display the information in the Flag resource (including *Flag.category* and *Flag.code*) in a way that supports the associated workflow (i.e. the relevant end users can see it and act upon it)
 * rendering of Flag information must be in line with the {{pagelink:principles_prerequesites, text:Principles for rendering BaRS Payload }}.

 ### Observation
-The Observation resource is used to carry assertions supporting the assessment performed by the Requester.
-Requesters **should** add clinical notes to the Careplan resource rather than Observation, especially where they expect a Responder to act upon the information.
+The Observation resource is used to carry assertions supporting the assessment performed by the Sender.
+Senders **should** add clinical notes to the Careplan resource rather than Observation, especially where they expect a Receiver to act upon the information.

 There are specific instances where an Observation **must** be used to convey information and [examples](https://simplifier.net/nhsbookingandreferrals/~resources?category=Example&exampletype=Observation&sortBy=DisplayName) are provided below to aid development:
 * Where Birth Sex is communicated it **must** be transferred in a Validation Request using Observation.
 This information **should** only be transferred when considered clinically relevant and it is not considered as demographic information, as administrative gender would be.
 It **should <ins>not</ins>** be included as an extension on the patient resource, as described in [UK Core](https://simplifier.net/hl7fhirukcorer4/ukcorepatient).